f-tommy/SeaGapDocs/tutorialmcmcpvg.md

 ```

 @@importantv
-fno1: The sampled unknown parameters ("sample.out" in default)
+fno1: The sampled unknown parameters ("sample.out" by default)
 @@

 In this file, the unknown parameter names written in "initial.inp" is written at the first line.